Variables

 - In the sidebar, click Variables

-- The list displays all registered variables
+- The list displays registered global variables

 Image: Variables screen showing a list with name, type, value, and last updated